No one wants their furry friend to develop bad habits. But in order to stay healthy, dogs need mental exercise as much as they need physical activity.

 5. Outward Hound Hide-A-Squirrel

-The product is available in four sizes to fit different dogs, so take a look at the measurements of the squirrels and the stump to decide what size is best for your dog.
+The toy is available in four sizes to fit different breeds, so take a look at the measurements of the squirrels and the stump to decide what size is best for your dog.

 - Works on hunting instinct